The City uses the Performance Evaluation Program (PEP) developed by JCM Consulting for performance evaluations.

 3. Probationary employees should be evaluated quarterly.
 Supervisors should notify human resources so that quarterly evaluations are released for completion in a timely manner.
 Evaluations should be completed just as they are for annual evaluations..
 Signed originals of quarterly evaluations must be forwarded to the human resources department for the Personnel File.

-· On or about May 1st of each year, the human resources division will release evaluations on the network.
-Supervisors should complete evaluations for each of their employees no later than May 20th.
+· On or about March 20th of each year, the human resources division will release evaluations on the network.
+Supervisors should complete evaluations for each of their employees no later than the identified date set on the Evaluation Schedule.
 In addition, each employee should complete his or her self-evaluation by this same date.
 Scores other than a 3.0 on both the supervisor evaluation and the employee self-evaluation require supporting documentation to justify the score.
 Since it is presently not possible to enter self-evaluation comments in the PEP System, supporting documentation for self-evaluations should be done on paper and submitted by each employee to their supervisor.

 5. After the department director and human resources have completed the preliminary review, normally on or about June 1st, supervisors should schedule an interview with individual employees to review and discuss their evaluation.
 The supervisor should finalize the rating during this interview.
 The supervisor may propose a change in score if after discussion with the employee, he/she believes additional circumstances should have been taken into consideration.
 Department directors must approve any changes to scores.